carlonluca/procweb/README.md

 # Procweb
-Procweb is a process that can be run to monitor another process.
+Procweb is a process that can be run to monitor another process in Linux systems.
 Procweb runs and samples the process periodically retrieving these values:

 * State;
 * CPU usage;